hep-mirrors/sherpa/Manual/source/manual/parameters/isr.rst

   arbitrary PDF and load that dynamically in the Sherpa run.
 See :ref:`External PDF` for instructions.

+  By default, Sherpa will try to install with the LHAPDF interface enabled.
+  If this is not desired, for example in lepton-lepton collisions where LHAPDF is not used, the user can disable the interface with the cmake option ``-DCMAKE_ENABLE_LHAPDF=OFF``.
+  Sherpa will then use the internal :OPTION:`PDF_LIBRARY` for hadronic collisions, with the default set being ``NNPDF31_nnlo_as_0118_mc``.
+Note that PDF variations and the evolution of ALPHAS, ``ALPHAS: {USE_PDF: 1}``, can only be used with LHAPDF enabled.

 :OPTION:`PDF_SET`
   Specifies the PDF set for hadronic bunch particles.
 All sets available in the chosen :OPTION:`PDF_LIBRARY` can be figured by